rkt/rkt/Documentation/packaging.md

 ### Offline builds

-By default, the rkt build will download a CoreOS PXE image from the internet and extract some binaries, such as `systemd-nspawn` and `bash`.
+By default, the rkt build will download a CoreOS Container Linux PXE image from the internet and extract some binaries, such as `systemd-nspawn` and `bash`.
 However, some packaging environments don't allow internet access during the build.
-To work around this, download the CoreOS PXE image before starting the build process, and use the `--with-coreos-local-pxe-image-path` and `--with-coreos-local-pxe-image-systemd-version` parameters.
+To work around this, download the Container Linux PXE image before starting the build process, and use the `--with-coreos-local-pxe-image-path` and `--with-coreos-local-pxe-image-systemd-version` parameters.
 For more details, see the [configure script parameters documentation][build-config].

 ### Bundling with systemd